On this page

 and MUST enter Recovery mode.

-Only services with a boot trigger are candidates for automatic
+Only services with a boot trigger are root candidates for

-start.
-Services with no triggers (demand-only) wait for explicit
+automatic start.
+Services with no triggers (demand-only) are not

-start commands.
-Services with Disabled=1 MUST NOT be included in the boot
+Disabled=1 MUST NOT be included in the boot graph.
+Their

-graph.
-Their definitions are still loaded into peinit's in-memory
+definitions are still loaded into peinit's in-memory model for

 §2.2.2 Step 2: Build and validate the dependency graph

-peinit MUST perform a topological sort of all boot-triggered services -- including mount pseudo-services -- and validate the graph before attempting to start anything.
+peinit MUST perform a topological sort of this boot graph and validate it before attempting to start anything.
 The full validation rules are defined in §6.
 The key outcomes:

 - Cycle detected: all services in the cycle are marked Failed.
 If the cycle involves a Critical service, peinit MUST downgrade to Safe mode without rebooting.